Recognition & Sponsorship

 Being recognized as a Registered Student Organization (RSO) gives your organization official recognition by UC Berkeley while you are on campus.
 That being said, RSOs are separate entities from the University and their programs, events, and activities do not represent the University.
 To become an RSO, you need to register annually with the LEAD Center (registering with an academic department, finding a faculty advisor, etc., does not constitute University recognition.)

-New Organization Application & Registration – Spring 2018
+New Registered Student Organization Application & Registration – Spring 2018

 New student organizations must apply to be registered with the university through the LEAD Center.
-There are several steps to becoming a LEAD Center recognized Registered Student Organization (RSO):
+New Student Organization registration closed on February 2, 2018.
+If you are interested in creating a new student organization, please contact the LEAD Center at firstname.lastname@example.org.

 Being a Registered Student Organization (RSO) gives your organization official recognition by UC Berkeley while you are on campus.
 RSO’s are separate entities from the university and their programs, events, and activities do not represent the university.
 The only way to become an RSO is to register annually with the LEAD Center (registering with an academic department, finding a faculty advisor, setting up a DeCal, etc, is not the same thing.)